Why have I been banned or warned? Why was User X banned? Why wasn't User Y banned?

-Writing "Callout" Diaries.
-Diaries are expected to be more substantive than comments, and are supposed to generally stand on their own, as stories, not be continuations of previous fights.
-Writing diaries that attack other site users in an overtly hostile or ad hominem fashion is forbidden: it is disruptive, it is obnoxious, and it is an inappropriate use of the site.
-Leave arguments in the comment threads where they start: if you truly feel you must respond to the arguments of another user via a diary of your own, then respond to those arguments, not as an attack on the intelligence, intentions, or experiences of the user.
+- Writing "Callout" Diaries.
+Stories are expected to be more substantive than comments, and are supposed to generally stand on their own, as stories, not be continuations of previous fights.
+Writing stories that attack other site users in an overtly hostile or ad hominem fashion is forbidden: it is disruptive, it is obnoxious, and it is an inappropriate use of the site.
+Leave arguments in the comment threads where they start: if you truly feel you must respond to the arguments of another user via a story of your own, then respond to those arguments, not as an attack on the intelligence, intentions, or experiences of the user.

-Intentionally misrepresenting facts, or posting "facts" that have repeatedly been debunked in the past.
+- Intentionally misrepresenting facts, or posting "facts" that have repeatedly been debunked in the past.
 This is a reality-based site: all users are responsible for the credibility of the sources they cite or link to.
 If a user's "facts" are repeatedly bogus, they will be removed.
 This is especially true of 9/11 and other conspiracy theories, and even more important in an era of "fake news."

 - Creating another account after being banned.
 This is considered sockpuppeting of a different but just as malicious sort, and typically called returning as a zombie account.
 No dice: banning is intended to be permanent.

 There are other behaviors which may not be bannable, but are on the edges of what the community or site administrators are willing to tolerate.
 For such cases, "warnings" may be given.
 "Warnings" are simply short messages that may appear the next time you are on the site.
 They are written by individual site administrators in their ongoing efforts to mediate fights behind the scenes, alert users to problematic behaviors like copyright infringement or unnecessary hostility towards other users, ratings abuses, or otherwise issue small private messages to users.

 It should be emphasized that getting a "warning" does not necessarily mean that you are about to be banned.
 It simply means that a site administrator wants to give you a short private message.
-Most of these messages amount to "please knock it off", where "it" is a specific behavior that the administrators feel is inappropriate, but where the behavior may not be nearly egregious enough to warrant any discussion of banning.
+Most of these messages amount to "please knock it off", where "it" is a specific behavior that the administrators feel is inappropriate, but where the user can be expected to do better.

-Having said that, warnings are very rare: if you get a warning, take it seriously.
-The most common warnings given are admonitions to cease a fight with another user, or to rethink how you are using ratings.
+Having said that, warnings are rare: if you get a warning, take it seriously.

 Daily Kos has, at Markos' direction, a very hands-off approach to moderation.
 It is up to the community to police itself, to decide community norms, and to downrate posters who do not follow those norms.
 A site administrator will only get directly involved if the behavior is egregious.
 It does happen, however, and the philosophy behind resolving the dispute is always the same: the effort to maintain Daily Kos as a site for useful political discussion in as productive an environment as can be managed.